NexusMutual/docs/docs/using/buy-cover.md

 Each product's page links its wording, and the wordings are also published on IPFS.

+## Updating your cover info

+Open **Update Cover** from a cover you hold to reach the **Update Cover Info** panel.

+Each product defines what it asks for: covered wallet addresses with a chain selector, API keys, a validator list upload, a wallet-balances upload, or free text.
+Some products also carry a quota share or an AUM cover percentage.

+You can edit this information while the cover is active, and until cover end plus the grace period.
+Edits stop during and after a loss event.

+The information is stored privately and offchain.
+Reading it back needs a wallet signature proving you own the address.
+The [Claims Committee](/protocol/claims-assessment) reads it to validate claims.
+See the FAQ's [upfront proof of loss](/resources/faq#what-is-upfront-proof-of-loss) entry, and [File a claim](/using/file-a-claim) for what happens after a loss.

 ## After buying

 Your cover appears in the [app](https://app.nexusmutual.io/dashboard).
 If you suffer a loss, see [File a claim](/using/file-a-claim).